 Exercises (printf)

 - Develop a program to block a part of code, create a function to protect the code inside, function must contain a message to be displayed on the screen, and create two tasks that going to take and give the mutex semaphore.
 The message must be different for each task.
-Use the periods of the last exercise.
+Task_1 period: 100ms, Task_2" period: 50ms.

 - Modify the last example, now the function will send the message using a Queue to another task.
-The new task “ReadMsg“ going to be executed every 1 second to read all the messages on the queue, the tasks created in the last example must be blocked while the new task reads all the buffer, and unlocks them when new task finishes.
-Use another mutex to block the tasks.
+The new task “ReadMsg“ going to be executed every 1 second to read all the messages on the queue, the tasks created in the last example must not send new data to the Queue while the new task reads all the buffer, and continue send data new when task “ReadMsg“ finishes.
+Use another mutex to prevent Task1 and Task2 for sending new data while reading.
+Task_1 period: 600ms Priority: 2, Task_2" period: 200ms Priority: 2, ReadMsg Priority: 1.

 Exercises